 I try to build this destroyer NENOHI released by Aoshima.
-It seems to be equipment of a ship at the time of 1933.
-A box picture is very good.
-I bought it without thinking, but I had a memory of destroyer Kagero which I made before was very old and hard kit, it’s same manufacturer…
+It seems to be the equipment of a ship at the time of 1933.
+A box package picture is very good.
+I bought it without thinking, but I had a memory of destroyer Kagero which I made before was a very old and hard kit, it’s the same manufacturer…

 Ohhhh!
 A brass pipe of 0.4mm had been bought before.
 Though I made the stock list of metal parts, it was slightly late if I noticed.
-I don’t want to handle this sensitive work any more.
-I’ll use it at the time of the next vessels modelling.
+I don’t want to handle this sensitive work anymore.
+I’ll use it at the time of the next vessels modeling.

 It’s slightly regrettable, I changed the barrel of 50 caliber 12.7cm, single turret to a brass pipe.
 To mix with the thickness of the brass stick, it was seen using a 0.5mm pipe this time.
 To match the thickness of the brass bar, this time I tried to use the 0.5mm pipe.
 Because they were damaged by chance, after changing it, all gates are good for a quite sharp feeling.
 I feel like understanding the person who changes it for metal parts.

-The Destroyer Nenohi is shorter full length than the Yukikaze (the upside one).
-Yukikaze is Fujimi kit, and I have left it since the last summer because of it’s too detailed and hard photo etched parts for me.
+The Destroyer Nenohi is shorter than the Yukikaze (the upside one).
+Yukikaze is Fujimi kit, and I have left it since the last summer because of it’s too detailed and hard photo-etched parts for me.
 It came out when I look for the etched parts of the handrail.
 It had been completely forgotten.
-If I’m in the mood, I tried the photo etched parts.
+If I’m in the mood, I tried the photo-etched parts.

 As with any of Creos and Tamiya acrylic paint, brush touch feeling of these paints has viscosity.
 It’s difficult to explain with words, I’m accustomed to enamel paint, I like the sense that paint gets on the surface thinly.